coder-2k4/Landing-page/README.md

 # Landing-page
-It's a simple Landing-page created with html and css
+It's a simple Landing-page done with html and css